denismitali17/parkisense_capstone/README.md

 1. Download and install [BlueStacks](https://www.bluestacks.com/) on your Windows or macOS machine.
 2. Open BlueStacks and let it finish setting up (first launch takes a minute or two).
 3. Download the ParkiSense APK from the [Google Drive link](https://drive.google.com/file/d/1oA04WSMAeMJv2R7JIqiq9eu3_wyPAHnA/view).
-4. Drag and drop the downloaded APK file onto the BlueStacks window — it installs automatically.
+4. Drag and drop the downloaded APK file onto the BlueStacks window, it installs automatically.
    - Alternatively, click the APK icon in the BlueStacks sidebar and browse to the downloaded file.
 5. Launch **ParkiSense** from the BlueStacks home screen and sign up or log in.